DeepBrainChain/DBC-Wiki/docs/en/onchain-api/dbc-rpc.md

 }
 ```

 ### 1.5.
-Check the stash account for a certain Era unlocked reward
+Query stash account's unlocked reward of a certain Era

 - Example